justinkekeocha/database-dump/README.md

 This package intercepts the `migrate:fresh` command, creates a dump of your database and proceeds with normal operation of the migrate:fresh command.
 This action is useful when you forget to export your database before running migrations.

-This package uses a memory efficient method of streaming the records in the dump file using `fread` function and yielding the result.
+This package uses a memory efficient method of streaming the records in the dump file and yielding the result.
 This entails that there is only one record in memory at any point in time.
 With this approach, this package can read a theoretical infinite size of file without exhausting memory.

 This package is inspired from the export function in phpMyAdmin.